Gamify-IT/docs/dev-manuals/repositories/repository-guide.md

 The part behind the specifying action should be written in kebab-case without uppercase letters.

+## How to commit
+Commit messages should be able to complete the following sentence: _If applied, this commit will_
+For example `If applied, this commit will update getting started documentation`.
+If something is unclear, you can read more about it [here](https://cbea.ms/git-commit/).

 ## Issue Tags
 1) The issue has to be **tagged** correctly, especially distinguishing between `bug`, `feature`, `documentation`, and `maintenance`.
     + `bug`: A bug in the program that was discovered.